ipapapa/HARENS/README.md

 - single machine map-reduce,
 - and other memory efficiency techniques.

 Our results indicate that HARENS can increase the throughput of other CUDA Redundancy Elimination Systems by x7 up to speeds of 2.5Gbps.
+We compared our implementation with
+- A naive C++ implementation of Rabin fingerprint DRE;
+- A multi-threaded accelarated algorithm;
+- A CUDA accelarated algorithm;
+- HARENS.

+We used Intel Core i7-5930K 3.5GHz 12 cores CPU, 16GB DDR4 RAM, and Nvidia Tesla K40c.
+We used experimental data based on Youtube traces collected by Zink and publically available at the [UMass trace repository](http://traces.cs.umass.edu/index.php/Network/Network).

 ![throughput](https://cloud.githubusercontent.com/assets/4562887/11403658/e47858c8-9352-11e5-80c4-af876147ea8b.png)

 This project has been developed by [Kelu Diao](mailto:keludiao@gmail.com) and [Dr. Ioannis Papapanagiotou](mailto:ipapapa@ncsu.edu).

+Algorithm Overview
+-------i-----

+- Packet/Object chunking: a sliding window to scan through the whole input stream, and marks the beginning of a window as a fingerprint based on MODP Rabin Fingerprint
+- Compute a SHA-1 for chunk.
+We chose SHA-1 because it is light-weighted and has low has collisions.
+- LRU as our chunk replacement algorithm
+- CUDA Accelaration
+-- Rabin hash is computed for each window in the GPU -- Transferring data to shared memory before computating -- Make two copies of the data in shared memory and aligned data to avoid half of the access conflicts as well as improve memory bandwidth
+-- Balanced the size of shared memory and registers allocated per multi-processor (100% theoretical occupancy and 89.91% achieved occupancy).
+- Single Machine Map-Reduce
+-- Launched multiple threads to execute chunk matching tasks
+- Multi-threaded Pipeline to minimize device idling
+- Asychronous Memory transfers

+Above, we provide a summary of the techniques we have used.
+There are more memory efficient techniques that somebody may find in our code base.

 Requirements
 -------------